Help us improve your experience.

 • Enforces increased, mandatory data security through IPsec (which was originally designed for it).

-• Provides more extensive QoS support.
+• Provides more extensive quality-of-service (QoS) support.

 IPv6 addresses consist of 128 bits, instead of 32 bits, and include a scope field that identifies the type of application suitable for the address.
-IPv6 does not support broadcast addresses, but uses multicast addresses for broadcast.
+IPv6 does not support broadcast addresses, but instead uses multicast addresses for broadcast.
 In addition, IPv6 defines a new type of address called anycast.

-IPv6 includes the following types of addresses:
+IP version 6 (IPv6) includes the following types of addresses:

 • Unicast